yshui/coredump-copy/README.md

 # Caveat

 This program is not fool proof.
 Since it mangles with the executable files, it is possible that it can do something wrong and break them.
-Especially if changing the RPATH changed offsets of data inside the executable.
 Report a bug if this doesn't work.